 I doubt our good old hound ever worried about dying, and her death was painless, merciful, dignified, and timely.
-She died in the arms of two people who really loved her.
+She died in the arms of 2 people who really loved her.

 When my time comes, I couldn’t hope for better.